 Mike Considine is a partner and co-Head of both the Litigation Department and the Government Enforcement and Internal Investigations Practice Group at the Firm.
-Prior to entering private practice, Mike served as a supervisory federal prosecutor in the U.S. Attorney’s Office for the Eastern District of New York, where he handled numerous criminal trials and appeals.
+Prior to entering private practice, Mike served as Deputy Chief of the Long Island Offices of the U.S. Attorney’s Office for the Eastern District of New York, where he supervised various white collar investigations, and conducted numerous criminal trials and appeals.

 Notably, Mike has been selected to serve as a federal monitor for corporations that settled government investigations with federal and international agencies.
-In these engagements, which have involved an international bank (arising from DOJ’s Enron probe), a large investment advisor (investigated by both DOJ and the SEC) and a healthcare company (arising from a DOJ investigation), Mike reports to the supervising federal agency regarding the company’s’ compliance with its settlement obligations.
+In these engagements, which included an international bank (arising from DOJ’s Enron probe), a large investment advisor (investigated by both DOJ and the SEC) and a healthcare company (investigated by DOJ), Mike reported to the supervising federal agency regarding the company’s compliance with its settlement obligations.

 Mike received a B.A., magna cum laude, from Boston College and a J.D. from the Georgetown University Law Center.
 He served as a judicial law clerk for the Honorable Shirley Wohl Kram in the Southern District of New York.

 Mike is presently on the Executive Committee of the Federal Bar Council.
 He is regularly recognized by his peers and the legal community as a leading lawyer, and has been included in The Best Lawyers in America, White Collar Criminal Defense (2010-2021), and has been recognized as a Super Lawyer (2006-2020).

 A frequent writer and lecturer, he has spoken at numerous conferences and written numerous articles on pertinent legal topics.

 A sampling of Mike’s representative matters include: